FedPop: Federated Population-based Hyperparameter Tuning

 We conduct experiments on three benchmark datasets on both vision and language tasks: (1) \emph{CIFAR-10} \cite{krizhevsky2009learning}, which is an image classification dataset containing 10 categories of real-world objects.
 (2) \emph{FEMNIST} \cite{caldas2018leaf}, which includes gray-scale images of hand-written digits and English letters, producing a 62-way classification task.
 (3) \emph{shakespeare} \cite{caldas2018leaf} is a next-character prediction task and comprises sentences from Shakespeare's Dialogues.

 We investigate 2 different partitions of the datasets: (1) For i.i.d (\emph{IID}) setting, we randomly shuffle the dataset and evenly distribute the data to each client.
 (2) For non-i.i.d (\emph{NIID}) settings, we follow \cite{khodak2021federated, caldas2018leaf} and assume each client contains data from a specific writer in FEMNIST, or it represents an actor in Shakespeare.
-For CIFAR-10 dataset, we follow prior arts \cite{zhu2021data, lin2020ensemble} to model NIID label distributions using Dirichlet distribution \textbf{$Dir_{x}$}, in which a smaller $x$ indicates higher data heterogeneity.
-We set the communication budget $(R_t, R_c)$ to $(4000, 800)$ for CIFAR-10 and shakespeare, while $(2000, 200)$ for FEMNIST following previous works \cite{khodak2021federated, caldas2018leaf}.
-For the coefficients used in \texttt{FedPop}, we set the initial perturbation intensity $\epsilon$ to 0.1, the initial resampling probability $p_{re}$ to 0.1, and the quantile coefficient $\rho$ to 3.
-The perturbation interval $T_g$ for \texttt{FedPop-G} is set to $0.05R_c$.
+For CIFAR-10 dataset, we follow prior arts \cite{zhu2021data, lin2020ensemble} to model Non-IID label distributions using Dirichlet distribution \textbf{$Dir_{x}$}, in which a smaller $x$ indicates higher data heterogeneity.
+We set the communication budget $(R_t, R_c)$ to $(4000, 800)$ for CIFAR-10 and shakespeare, while $(2000, 200)$ for FEMNIST following \cite{khodak2021federated, caldas2018leaf}.
+Besides, We adopt 500 clients for CIFAR-10, 3550 clients for FEMNIST, and 1129 clients for Shakespeare.
+For the coefficients used in \texttt{FedPop}, we set the initial perturbation intensity $\epsilon^0$ to 0.1, the initial resampling probability $p_{re}^0$ to 0.1, and the quantile coefficient $\rho$ to 3.
+The perturbation interval $T_g$ for \texttt{FedPop-G} is set to $0.1R_c$.
 Following \cite{khodak2021federated}, we define $\boldsymbol{\alpha} \in \mathbb{R}^3$ and $\boldsymbol{\beta} \in \mathbb{R}^7$, i.e., we tune learning rate, scheduler, and momentum for server-side aggregation (\texttt{Agg}), and learning rate, scheduler, momentum, weight-decay, the number of local epochs, batch-size, and dropout rate for local clients updates (\texttt{Loc}), respectively.
-More details about the search space and the model architectures are provided in Appendix.
+More details about the HP search space, dataset descriptions, and model architectures are provided in Appendix.